remix-i18next - v7.4.2

 remix-i18next

-The easiest way to translate your Remix apps.
+The easiest way to translate your React Router framework mode apps.

 • Easy to set up, easy to use: setup only takes a few steps, and configuration is simple.

-• No other requirements: remix-i18next simplifies internationalisation for your Remix app without extra dependencies.
+• No other requirements: remix-i18next simplifies internationalisation for your React Router app without extra dependencies.

 • Production ready: remix-i18next supports passing translations and configuration options into routes from the loader.